Joseph A. Kamauoha

-Kamauohaʻs quiet, humble demeanor was further highlighted in an editorial found in The Globe, a London based newspaper, entitled, "A Modest Rescuer."
+Kamauohaʻs quiet, humble demeanor was further highlighted in an editorial found in The Globe, a London based newspaper, entitled, "A Modest Rescuer".
 In the editorial, Hopkins shares a story about a young Hawaiian man who rescues two men who fell off a plank while loading a ship.
 The Hawaiian man dragged the first man to the wharf and then proceeded to save the other man who fell after.
 After he saved the two men this Hawaiian man "immediately lost himself in the crowd" and "it was unknown to whom the two lives saved were indebted."
 Manley Hopkins reveals that this Hawaiian man, who rescued these two men, was Joseph Kamauoha.

-The cold winters soon challenged his physical body that was made for a more tropical climate.
-In an update letter to His Majesty, dated October, 1885, Hopkins shares that Joseph was "suffering somewhat in health.
+Hopkins wrote to King Kalākaua in an October 1885, to say that Kamauoha was "suffering somewhat in health.
 I wrote that he had had a little trouble with one hand requiring slight operation and that a chill had occasioned an inflammation in his eye.
 Since then, he has had an attack of pleurisy, not severe, but not yet entirely removed."
-It seemed that after his arrival, the winter started to take a toll on his body, so Hopkins moved Joseph Kamauoha to Torquay, England.
-Hopkins refers to this city as the "frying-pan of England" in his February 25, 1886 letter to His Majesty Kalākaua.
-Being further away from his friends, humble and quiet Kamauoha made friends in Torquay.
-Sadly, in a letter dated March 27, 1886, Hopkins, announces the death of Joseph A. Kamauoha the day before in Torquay.
-He says, "Very kind friends in the boarding house at Torquay attended his bed-side, and he had every comfort.
-Thus we lose a fine, promising young man of high moral character."
-Iʻm sure that this was a great loss to his two friends Makalua and Piʻianaiʻa, yet it was even greater loss for all of Hawaii who considered him ka imi naʻauao (the seeker of wisdom).
+Unaccustomed to a cold climate, Kamauoha was sent by Hopkins to the costal town of Torquay in Devon.
+Hopkins refers to this city as the "frying-pan of England" in his February 25, 1886 letter to Kalākaua.
+Kamauoha made friends in Torquay.
+He died in Torquay on 26 March 1886.
+Hopkins wrote that "Very kind friends in the boarding house at Torquay attended his bed-side, and he had every comfort.
+Thus we lose a fine, promising young man of high moral character".